w3ctag/design-reviews/reviews/first_party_sets_feedback.md

 This document is written in reference to a TAG [review request](https://github.com/w3ctag/design-reviews/issues/342) for the First Party Sets proposal.
 It has been reviewed by the TAG and represents a consensus view.

+*Note (2-December-2024): this text was written as a response to the original version of the proposal.
+The proposal has subsequently been updated, but the feedback has not substantially changed.
+This is reflected in the [closing comment](https://github.com/w3ctag/design-reviews/issues/342#issuecomment-1967579230) of the issues.*

 ## Origin and the Security Model of the Web

 The web's security model is based on origin.
 Origin - which is built on top of DNS - is a clearly understood world-wide system which underpins the Internet as a whole.
 It's not perfect, but it works.
 And lots of web technologies depend on a stable concept of origin in order to make sense and mesh well, particularly when it comes to safeguarding users' security and privacy.
 8 out of 18 questions in the security & privacy self-check specifically mention origin and one of the mitigation solutions proposed there is to explicitly limit features to "[first party origins](https://w3ctag.github.io/security-questionnaire/#restrict-to-first-party)".